-This was the subject of our talk at Oberwolfach Workshop ``Higher dimensional elliptic fibrations'' in October 2010.
+This was the subject of our talk at the Oberwolfach workshop ``Higher dimensional elliptic fibrations'' in October 2010.
 Elliptic fibrations are especially interesting for Fano and Calabi--Yau varieties.
-Thus, it is interesting to look, what we have for K3 surfaces which are 2-dimensional Calabi--Yau manifolds.
+Thus, it is interesting to study these fibrations in the case of K3 surfaces which are 2-dimensional Calabi--Yau manifolds.

-We consider algebraic K3 surfaces $X$ over an arbitrary algebraically closed field $k$.
+We consider algebraic K3 surfaces $X$ over arbitrary algebraically closed fields $k$.

-In Section \ref{sec1} we discuss basic results by Piatetsky-Shapiro and Shafarevich \cite{PS}.
-In particular, when a K3 surface $X$ has an elliptic fibration.
+In Section \ref{sec1}, we discuss basic results by Piatetsky-Shapiro and Shafarevich \cite{PS}.
+In particular, we discuss, when a K3 surface $X$ has an elliptic fibration.